wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.1.6 - 2013/04/04 =
+* Fixed: Long standing issue with Gallery main image not showing in bespoke themes in Windows 7 and Widows 8 with IE browsers 8.0, 9.0, 10.0 and 10.0 Desktop.
+Many thanks to Nemanja from the Art Binaire Team for providing the solution.
+* Feature: The above fixed allowed us to complete full Gallery Optimization in Windows XP, IE 7, IE8, Windows 7, IE8 and IE9 and Windows 8, IE10 and IE10 Desktop.
+* Feature: Full Gallery test and optimization for  all 3 Windows operating systems - for these legacy browsers - Firefox, Safari, Chrome and Opera.
+* Feature: Fully Gallery test and optimization for Apple OS X operating systems.
+Snow leopard, Lion and Mountain Lion using these legacy Browsers - Firefox, Safari, Chrome and Opera
+* Feature: Full Gallery test and optimization for Apple IOS Mobile Safari in iPhones and all iPads.
+* Feature: Fully Gallery test and optimization for Android Browser on all models of these manufacturers tablets that use the Android operating system - Amazon Kindle Fire, Google Nexus 7, Samsung Galaxy Note, Samsung Galaxy Tab 2
+* Feature: Fully Gallery test and optimization for Android Browser on all models of these manufacturers phone that use the Android operating system (to many to list)  mobile phones that support - Samsung Galaxy, Motorola, HTC, Sony and LG
+* Feature: Full Gallery test and optimization for Opera Mobile - Samsung Galaxy Tablet and Mobiles HTC Wildfire.
+Nokia 5800, Samsung Galaxy S II, Motorola Droid X and Motorola Atrix 4G

 = 1.1.5 - 2013/03/25 =
 * Fixed: Lightbox pop-up script bug.
 When using the Lightbox tool for the image pop-up the current image did not show - instead showed first image in the gallery.
 Could never resolve this so we have replaced the old Lightbox pop-up script with new Colorbox script.
 This fixes this long standing issue.
 * Fixed: Bug for users who have https: (SSL) on their sites wp-admin but have http on sites front end.
 This was causing a -1 to show in the Gallery Container instead of the current image because wp-admin with SSL applied only allows https:, but the url of admin-ajax.php is http: and it is denied hence returning the ajax -1 error.
 Fixed by writing a filter to recognize when https is configured on wp-admin and parsing correctly.
 If you do not have this configuration nothing changes for you, if you do have https on your wp-admin (or install it in the future) and http on the front end then Dynamic Gallery will automatically detect that and works as it should.

 = 1.1.4 - 2013/03/09 =
 * Feature: UI Enhancement.
 Complete rework of the admin dashboard.